jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/offensive-hyperv-directx-1/index.md

 ![dxgkrnl](https://res.cloudinary.com/fluid-attacks/image/upload/v1662483947/blog/offensive-hyperv-directx-1/Screenshot_2022-09-06_120538.webp)

-And finally, when we continue the execution, the breakpoint at `dxgkrnl!VmBusProcessPacket` is hit.
+And finally, when we continue the execution, the breakpoint at `dxgkrnl!VmBusCompletePacket` is hit.
 According to [this article](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/vmbuskernelmodeclientlibapi/nc-vmbuskernelmodeclientlibapi-fn_vmb_channel_packet_complete), the second parameter of the function `dxgkrnl!VmBusCompletePacket` is the data to be sent back to the caller (step 11).
 It means